betaBison/gnss-sensor-fusion/README.md

 # gnss-sensor-fusion
-Extended Kalman Filter (EKF) for position estimation using raw GNSS signals, IMU data, ...
+Extended Kalman Filter (EKF) for position estimation using raw GNSS signals, IMU data, and barometer.
+The provided raw GNSS data is from a Pixel 3 XL and the provided IMU & barometer data is from a consumer drone flight log.

 ## Setup
 This repo was built using Python3.
 A number of packages are needed to run all files including at least: